nextgis/docs_ngcom/source/ngqgis_connect.rst

 ~~~~~~~~~~~~~~~~~~~~~

 * Add raster layers to QGIS from :term:`GeoTIFF` files;
-* Select in NextGIS Connect Resources panel Resource group to which you want to upload your data;
+* In NextGIS Connect panel select Resource group to which you want to upload your data;
-* Select in QGIS Layers panel a raster layer which you want to upload to Web GIS;
+* In QGIS Layers panel select a raster layer which you want to upload to Web GIS;
-* Press **Import selected layer** button on NextGIS Connect control panel or select **NextGIS Connect --> Import selected layer** in layer context menu;
+* Press **Add to Web GIS** button on NextGIS Connect control panel and click **Upload selected** or choose **NextGIS Connect --> Upload selected** in layer context menu;
 * If data is uploaded successfully you'll see in the relevant Resource group a new :ref:`Raster layer <ngcom_data_upload>` with default :ref:`Raster style <ngcom_styles>`.